oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ~~~
 {: #figtxtokenrequest title="Example: Txn-Token Request"}

+### Subject Token Types
+The `subject_token_type` parameter in the Txn-Token Request MAY have one of the following values:

+rfc9068
+: The `subject_token` is a JWT format OAuth 2.0 Access Token as defined in {{RFC9068}}

+id-token
+: The `subject_token` is an OpenID Connect {{OpenIdConnect}} ID Token

+self-signed
+: The `subject_token` is a self-signed JWT issued by the requesting workload

+The Txn-Token Service MAY support other formats, which MAY be specified in the `subject_token_type` parameter

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.